mavlink/MAVSDK/README.md

 #### Windows

-To build in Windows, open the VS2015 x64 Native Tools Command Prompt, go to the directory and do:
+To build in Windows, open the VS2015 x64 Native Tools Command Prompt, go to the source directory and do:
 ```
 mkdir build && cd build
 cmake ..